PrineetKaur/AI-Doc-Pipeline/README.md

 ------------------------------------------------------------------------

-## AI design principles
+## AI Pipeline Architecture

+Rather than tightly coupling the pipeline to a single AI provider, the project separates documentation generation from AI enhancement.

-This project intentionally treats AI as an **augmentation layer**, not as a replacement for deterministic documentation generation.
+The pipeline supports pluggable AI enhancement layers and intentionally treats AI as an **augmentation layer** *(not as a replacement for deterministic documentation generation).*

 The pipeline follows three core principles: